MicrosoftDocs/bot-docs/articles/v4sdk/migration/javascript-user-state-using.md

 This article shows an example of how a v4 bot can perform read, write, and delete operations on v3 user state information.

-The code sample can be found [here](https://github.com/microsoft/BotBuilder-Samples/tree/master/MigrationV3V4/Node/V4V3-user-state-adapter-sample-bot).
+The code sample can be found in [v4 v3 user state adapter sample](https://github.com/microsoft/BotBuilder-Samples/tree/master/MigrationV3V4/Node/V4V3-user-state-adapter-sample-bot).

 > [!NOTE]
 > A bot maintains **conversation state** to track and direct the conversation and ask questions to the user.
 It maintains **user state** to track the user's answers.